missionpinball/mpf-docs/mechs/switches/debounce.rst

 "a switch must be in a new state for X milliseconds before it's considered debounced."
 In practise, there is not much difference between those two.

-When considering switch debounce, the swich usually is supposed to be active for the whole debounce time.
+When considering switch debounce, the swtich usually is supposed to be active for the whole debounce time.
 So this could also be called "minimum active time".
 Usually this time is in the range of two to four milliseconds.
 The reason for that is that waiting for a minimum active time induces some